Updated for 2020 – please check the websites prior to visiting due to the current situation.

 Secretts, Milford Surrey – Tractor Rides & Family Fun

-Located near Milford Surry Secretts has a Pumpkin week from the 23rd to the 28th October.
+Located near Milford Surry Secretts has a Pumpkin week scheduled but as yet details aren’t yet released.

 During this week you can take the tractor ride out to the field and pick your own pumpkin.